 Whale Shark Facts

-Whale Shark Physical Characteristics
+Whale Shark Physical Description

-Adult specimens of the Whale Shark average roughly 31.8 ft (9.7 m) in length, and 20,000 lbs (9,072 kg) in weight.
-However, individual specimens could be as large as 41.5 ft (12.65 m) long and 47,000 lbs (21,319 kg).
+Overall, mature individuals of the species average roughly 31.8 ft (9.7 m) in length.
+In addition, these also average about 20,000 lbs (9,072 kg) in weight.
+However, exceptional individuals have been spotted.
+These specimens can grow to as large a size as 41.5 ft (12.65 m) long and 47,000 lbs (21,319 kg).

-Species: R. typus
+- Species: R. typus